 The original formatting is preserved:

-The original formatting is not preserved in both code fragments:
+The original formatting is not preserved in either code fragment: